pengchihan/pengchihan.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at the College of AI, NYCU Tainan campus.
+I am an Assistant Professor at the <a href="https://ai.nycu.edu.tw/en/">College of AI</a>, <a href="https://en.nycu.edu.tw/">NYCU</a> Tainan campus.
 My research areas include AI/neural networks, Computer Graphics, and Computer Vision.
 In particular, I am interested in 3D applications enabled by 360-degree panoramic cameras, AI in medicine, and AI in the architecture, engineering, and construction (AEC) industries.

 I was a research scientist at the Visual Computing Center at King Abdullah University of Science and Technology (KAUST), working with Prof. Peter Wonka.